-USEFUL THINGS TO KNOW FOR FIRST TIME TRAVEL TO SWITZERLAND
+USEFUL THINGS TO KNOW FOR FIRST-TIME TRAVEL TO Interlaken SWITZERLAND

-- Check for Swiss Travel Pass as it has access to free travel in train, bus, and boat.
-Also, you can reserve some Panaorma Trains within this pass and has free admission to more than 500 museums.
+- Check for Swiss Travel Pass, as it has access to free travel by train, bus, and boat.
+Also, you can reserve some Panaorma Trains with this pass, and it has free admission to more than 500 museums.

-- Download SBB App which is a great app to plan you Swiss Trip, with interactive train journeys, train time-table, stops, city tours and many other offers.
+- Download SBB App, a great app to plan your Swiss Trip, with interactive train journeys, train timetables, stops, city tours, and many other offers.

 - Free Public Transport in various Swiss cities.
-Just ask for Public Transport ticket on the reception of your hotel
+Just ask for a Public Transport ticket at the reception of your hotel.

-- Go for one of the Boat Cruise to nearby towns or villages in your itinerary.
+- Go for one of the Boat Cruises to nearby towns or villages in your itinerary.

-- Enjoying in city-center of medieval town centers of Swiss cities are very much recommended as they have wonderful and lively city centers.
+- Enjoying in city-center of medieval town centers of Swiss cities is very much recommended as they have wonderful and lively city centers.

 - Some Panoramic trains or International Trains require reservations in advance but for general commuting to nearby cities in trains, just board the train with Swiss rail pass or valid tickets.

-- Taxis are expensive in this country and therefore public transport is recommended.
-The railway stations are always located in the city center or near the tourist attraction.
+- Taxis are expensive in this country, and therefore public transport is recommended.
+The railway stations are always located near the city center or the tourist attraction.

 - Hike some enchanting mountains nearby and for this download special mountain hike app which guides you throughout the hike.